 Look … It’s up to you to push past your mental blocks.
 You must hunt down ideas and, whether or not you feel your creative juices flowing, capture and use them.
 When you tell yourself you’ve writer’s block, you’re exacerbating the problem.

 You’re stealing any chance of creativity or motivation you had left.
 You’ve allowed your mind to accept you don’t have what it takes to write.
 Go on like this, and you could struggle with writer’s block for years.

 What is Writer’s Block?

-This condition doesn’t necessarily mean you can’t get any words out.
+(And you should too… because those bestsellers won’t write themselves.)
+The condition of writer’s block doesn’t necessarily mean you can’t get any words out.

 Causes of Writer’s Block